Species Name: Phalaenopsis mariae

 Phalaenopsis mariae Care

 Phal mariae has been regarded as difficult by some and it is fairly rare in cultivation.
 It is a lowland, hot-growing species from the Sabah region of Borneo, and from the Mindanao island of the Philippines.
 That means this species will do best in hot and humid conditions with lower light.
-But…I don’t offer high humidity or low light – haha
+All of that said…I don’t offer high humidity or high temps OR low light – haha!

 Phalaenopsis mariae on map of Southeast Asia

-I grow my plant in intermediate light at an East-facing window that receives LED grow lights in the afternoons.
-I do see some chlorosis (yellowing) of the leaves despite dosing with CalMag AND pH-adjusting for non-CalMag applications because the light is so bright — I find bright light ensures more flowers and prevents a growth halt in winter.
+I grow my plant in intermediate light at an East-facing window with additional LED grow lights (12w/square foot at about 18″ from the plant).
+The light is bright enough that I see some slight chlorosis (yellowing) of the leaves, but to help combat this I provide a weekly well-balanced fertilizer (MSU formula) — and I find bright light ensures more flowers and prevents a growth halt in winter (when days are shorter in the Northern hemisphere).

 Photo of Phal mariae & bastianii leaves in high light